Crestron/CH5ShellUtilitiesCli/src/cli/export-assets/README.md

 ### Change Configuration Parameters

-All configuration parameters are available in the default.json file located at './shell-utilities/config/'
+All configuration parameters are available in the config.json file located at `./ch5-shell-utilities-cli/src/cli/export-assets/files/config.json`.

 Parameters for "export:assets" are

 - "requiredFolderPath": "./app/project/assets/" - This indicates the folder path of the project asset files.
-- "templatesPath": `./node_modules/@crestron/ch5-shell-utilities-cli/build/cli/delete-components/templates` - This indicates the path where  the shell-utilities templates can be found.
 - "outputFileName": "exported-assets.zip" - This indicates the output zip file name.
 - "outputTempFolderName": "Exported-Assets-Code-Folder-Temp" - This indicates the temporary path created for copying output files.
 - "zipFolderName": "exported-assets", - This is the name of the folder inside outputTempFolderName where the zip file will be created.